winitzki/scall/tutorial/programming_dhall.md

 let Semigroup = λ(m : Type) → { append : m → m → m }
 ```

-Any monoid is a semigroup, but not all semigroups are monoids (because for certain types the `empty` method cannot be defined).
+Any monoid is a semigroup, but not all semigroups are monoids, because the `empty` method cannot be defined for certain types.

 ### Functions with typeclass constraints

 The main use of typeclasses is for implementing functions with a type parameter constrained to belong to a given typeclass.
 To implement such functions, we add an argument that requires a typeclass evidence value.

 Let us implement some functions with a type parameter required to belong to the `Monoid` typeclass.
 Examples are the standard functions `reduce` and `foldMap` for `List`, written in the Haskell syntax as: